ActivitySim/activitysim/docs/models.rst

 The main interface to the trip mode choice model is the :py:func:`~activitysim.abm.models.parking_location_choice.parking_location_choice` function.
-This function is registered as an orca step, and it is available from the pipeline.
+This function is registered as an Inject step, and it is available from the pipeline.
 See :ref:`writing_logsums` for how to write logsums for estimation.

 **Skims**